 Arbitration Act 42 of 1965

 The Arbitration Act 42 of 1965 (the Arbitration Act) was the only arbitration legislation in South Africa until the enactment and promulgation of the International Arbitration Act in 2017.
 The Arbitration Act is now applicable to domestic arbitrations only.
 It has been suggested by practitioners and academics that it requires amendment in order to modernise it to make it more suitable for the domestic practice of arbitration in South Africa in the modern age.
-To date, however, there have been no significant changes in the national arbitration law.
+To date, however, there have been no significant changes in the national arbitration law and it is not clear when any proposed amendments to the Arbitration Act will be tabled for consideration.

 Legal Requirements for an Enforceable Arbitration Agreement